John Thune: Presidential and vice-presidential speculation

-Prior to the selection of Sarah Palin, Thune was mentioned as a possible vice presidential pick for Republican nominee John McCain in the 2008 presidential election.
+Before the selection of Sarah Palin, Thune was mentioned as a possible vice-presidential pick for Republican nominee John McCain in the 2008 presidential election.
 Thune publicly played down the speculation.

 Significant speculation arose regarding a potential 2012 presidential bid by Thune.
-He was encouraged to run by Senate Minority Leader Mitch McConnell, and South Carolina Senator Lindsey Graham, who called him "a consensus builder."
-One Wall Street Journal article stated that Thune had "name ID in the parts of the first caucus state of Iowa that get neighboring South Dakota media, a $6.9 million bank account he could use for a presidential run, and a national fundraising list of 100,000 names from his race against [former Senator Tom] Daschle."
-DNC Executive Director Jennifer O'Malley Dillon publicly stated that "among a field of generally flawed (in one way or another) Republican presidential candidates, Thune was the one candidate that she feared.
-According to multiple commentators, Thune's candidacy could be helped by his personal appearance.
-On February 22, 2011, Thune announced he would not run in 2012.
+He was encouraged to run by Senate minority leader Mitch McConnell and South Carolina Senator Lindsey Graham, who called him "a consensus builder".
+The Wall Street Journal wrote that Thune had "name ID in the parts of the first caucus state of Iowa that get neighboring South Dakota media, a $6.9 million bank account he could use for a presidential run, and a national fundraising list of 100,000 names from his race against [former Senator Tom] Daschle."
+DNC executive director Jennifer O'Malley Dillon publicly said that in a field of generally flawed Republican potential presidential candidates, Thune was the one she feared.
+Multiple commentators asserted that a Thune presidential candidacy would be helped by his personal appearance.
+On February 22, 2011, Thune announced he would not run for president in 2012.

-During the summer of 2012, the USA Today reported that Thune was on Mitt Romney's short list as a potential running mate, but Wisconsin Congressman Paul Ryan was selected instead.
+During the summer of 2012, the USA Today reported that Thune was on Mitt Romney's short list as a potential running mate.
+Wisconsin Congressman Paul Ryan was selected instead.

-Despite some speculation, Thune declined to seek the White House in 2016, stating that his "window...might have closed in 2012."
+Despite some speculation, Thune declined to seek the presidency in 2016, saying that his "window ... might have closed in 2012".

 Electoral history

 Personal life

 Thune is an evangelical Christian.
 He married Kimberley Weems of Doland, South Dakota in 1984.
-The Thunes have two daughters and several grandchildren.
+The Thunes have two daughters.
+As of 2018, they had five grandchildren.

 Thune is physically active and has frequently competed in running events.
 A 2012 Runner's World Magazine feature called Thune "the fastest man in Congress since 2009."

 Thune is a fan of the bands Styx, Journey, Boston, and the Doobie Brothers.